 Disregarded or underestimated, lessons within the forgotten comic book are lost, and stories trench in primary emotions are then forgotten.

-The twist is that forgotten visuals imports images, memories or feelings to mind, the evocation of emotions that provides fantasy, a form of solicitation; that continues to drive the fragrance industry.
+The twist is that forgotten visuals imports images, memories, or feelings to mind, the evocation of emotions that provides fantasy, a form of solicitation; that continues to drive the fragrance industry.

 Visual Merchandising.
 Layout Occupation.
 Color and Decorative Style: About, or more than, half of the joy in reviewing comic books is in the visuals.
-In fact, many times you can follow a story without need for words.
+In fact, many times, you can follow a story without the need for words.
 Comic book artists are masters at telling a visual story and at composing compelling concepts.

 Application: Although understanding typography, kerning, leading, widows (etc.) remains a preferred skill, you don’t have to rely on the practice of accountable design.
-Often you’ll find a favorable response just by tantalizing your content with afferent symbols, models and graphics.
-Be aware and differentiate your environment by introducing discernible smells, exotic audios or ambient overlays.
-Rather than try to describe everything, use illustrations, forms and spaces as venerating displays.
+Often you’ll find a favorable response just by tantalizing your content with afferent symbols, models, and graphics.
+Be aware and differentiate your environment by introducing discernible smells, exotic audios, or ambient overlays.
+Rather than try to describe everything, use illustrations, forms, and spaces as venerating displays.
 This aids in learning and in consumption.
 True to this application, the reason for why a high-end restaurant would incorporate an open kitchen onto a formal dining hall.